 What is the Streets for People concept?

-It's a bold new plan to improve the safety and comfort of cyclists and pedestrians in Richmond and Māpua.
+It's a bold plan to improve the safety and comfort of cyclists and pedestrians in Richmond and Māpua.

 The Richmond Streets for People project received government funding of $2.4 million while $840,000 has been earmarked for Māpua, to shape the beginnings of a network of safe walking and cycling spaces in our streets.